Fourier Transform Infrared Spectroscopy for Material Identification

 FTIR analysis can be accomplished by Attenuated Total Reflectance (ATR), Nujol and thin film.
 Enough sample is required to obtain an absorption spectrum during FTIR analysis.
 Solid samples are usually prepared by shaving some material off of the sample that is thin enough to obtain a good spectrum.

 The first step is to collect a background spectra to subtract from the test spectra to ensure the actual sample is all that is analyzed.
 Next, the sample is analyzed by LTI’s fully-computerized Fourier Transform Infrared Spectroscopy system which generates the spectrum showing the molecular structure of the sample material.
 Absorbance peaks on the spectrum indicate functional groups.
 The analytical spectrum is then compared in a reference library program with cataloged spectra to identify components or to find a “best match” for unknown material using the cataloged spectra for known materials.
-See the process in our FTIR Analysis Video:
+See the process in our FTIR Analysis Video below.

 - Identification of organic, polymeric, and in some cases, inorganic materials including sample composition, additives, contaminants and unknown materials